 The dominant perspective on digital media has been that prominent platforms such as Facebook and Google tend to create ‘high-choice’ environments, in which the ability of individuals to customize their media diets has deepened inequalities in news consumption (Prior, 2007).
 According to this view, the politically interested exist in news-rich digital spaces, while everyone else is able to self-select out of news and politics altogether (Karlsen et al., 2020; Thorson, 2020).
 Research has documented inequalities in news exposure and engagement online (Kalogeropoulos & Nielsen, 2018; Merten et al., 2022), and although there is evidence that they are not reliably producing knowledge gaps across democratic contexts, there are strong indications of such gaps in the United States (Haugsgjerd et al., 2021).

 The growing literature on ‘incidental’ exposure provides a plausible reason to question or temper these claims about informational stratification.
 Incidental news exposure broadly describes encounters with news or political information that occur when individuals are using media for other, non-news purposes (Fletcher & Nielsen, 2018; Weeks & Lane, 2020).
+As Weeks and Lane (2020) argue, incidental exposure can occur on both “trait” and “state” levels.
+Trait-like incidental exposure occurs when individuals who are unmotivated to engage with news content in general (i.e., those with low political interest) ‘stumble upon’ news content (Fletcher & Nielsen, 2018; Lu & Lee, 2019; Weeks et al., 2022).
+In contrast, state-like exposure refers to unmotivated encounters with particular pieces of news content.
+This trait vs. state distinction allows for the possibility that incidental exposure can occur both among people who have traits that make them unmotivated to engage in the news generally as well as those who are simply unmotivated in a specific context (e.g., during a specific time of day or in relation to a specific topic (Weeks & Lane, 2020).

-Despite the high-choice nature of digital media, the pervasiveness of news online makes it likely that even those who have little interest in news will ‘stumble upon’ it once in a while (Fletcher & Nielsen, 2018; Lu & Lee, 2019; Weeks et al., 2022).
-In particular, social media seemingly facilitate these encounters with news in “moment[s] of leisure” (Boczkowski et al., 2018) and, for that reason, incidental exposure makes up a substantial portion of news use on those platforms (Antunovic et al., 2018; Fletcher & Nielsen, 2018).
+Broadly, research has examined incidental exposure on the trait-level, focusing on how social media facilitate exposure to news during “moment[s] of leisure” (Boczkowski et al., 2018) and among a sizable number of users who are fundamentally disconnected from the news and politics (Barnidge & Xenos, 2021).
+Studies suggest that incidental exposure makes up a substantial portion of news use on those platforms (Antunovic et al., 2018; Fletcher & Nielsen, 2018).
 Accordingly, some scholars have argued that the sheer abundance of opportunity to encounter news online may actually serve to reduce or temper political inequality by providing opportunities for the disinterested to learn about and participate in the political process (Ahmadi & Wohn, 2018; Weeks et al. 2022; Xenos et al., 2014).
 Others have argued that, while digital media may facilitate incidental exposure to news, actual engagement with news will remain unequal (Kümpel, 2020; Thorson, 2020).

 Inspired by this debate, significant scholarly attention has been devoted to understanding the process and frequency with which incidental exposure occurs (Ahmadi & Wohn, 2018; Antunovic et al., 2018; Barnidge, 2020; Bergström & Jervelycke Belfrage, 2018; Boczkowski et al., 2018; Fletcher & Nielsen, 2018; Weeks et al., 2017), the conditions under which people engage with the news they encounter incidentally (Oledorf-Hirsch, 2018; Karnowski et al., 2017), and the effects of incidental exposure on knowledge and participation (Lee & Xenos, 2022; Lee et al., 2022; Nanz & Matthes, 2020; 2022; Valeriani & Vaccari, 2016).